 - Add a Low-Frequency Cut: Immediately after boosting, dial in a cut at the same frequency range.
 This creates a unique “dip” in the low-mid frequencies, balancing fullness with control.

-This trick produces a thick, punchy low end that stays tight and clear, ideal for kick drums, bass, and even deep male vocals.
+The result is a low end that hits hard but stays clean.
+It works beautifully on kick drums, bass, and deep male vocals.

 Getting Authentic Analog Warmth with the Drive Knob